coffeeNtv/DomainST/README.md

 Gene features used in this study can be found at [Huggingface](https://huggingface.co/datasets/wzhang472/dst/tree/main) with the .pt format.

-To provide more gene representation alternatives and ensure reproducibility, more details about using other free accessed LLMs can be found at [gene_embedding_notes](./Gene_Embedding/gene_embedding.md).
-All codes, gene summaries and gene features are also released in this repository.
+To provide more gene representation alternatives and ensure reproducibility, all codes, gene summaries and gene features will be released in this repository soon.
+Thank you for your patience!

 ## Training and Evaluation

-Before starting training, please make sure the directories in ./config/skin/DomainST.yaml and ./util.py are updated accordingly to your work environments.
+Before starting training, please ensure that the directories in ./config/skin/DomainST.yaml and ./util.py are updated to match your work environment.

 ```
 # Training